fvarghese99/AltTextGenerator/README.md

     pytest tests/
     ```
 3. Test details:
    - The tests include validation for:
      - The BLIP2 model functionality.
      - Utility functions for file and image processing.
-  - End-to-end integration of image processing and renaming.
+     - End-to-end integration of image processing and renaming.<br>

 4. Check the output to conform that all tests have passed.
 Example:
     ```bash
     ============================= test session starts ==============================